 The rules concerning bidding are set out in T.C.A. § 5-14-108.
 The general rule is that competitive bids are required for all purchases of and contracts for supplies, materials, equipment, and contractual services; all contracts for the lease or rental of equipment; and all sales of county-owned property which is surplus, obsolete, or unusable.
 All sales must be made to the highest responsible bidder.
 T.C.A. § 5-14-108(d)(3).
 All purchases and contracts shall be awarded to the lowest and best bidder, taking into consideration the qualities of the articles to be supplied, their conformity with specifications, their suitability to the requirements of the county government, and the delivery terms.
 Any and all bids may be rejected for good cause.
 T.C.A. § 5-14-108(f).
 Bids on purchases are to be based on such standards as are adopted by the county purchasing agent and approved by the county purchasing commission.
 T.C.A. § 5-14-108(e).

-Bid Thresholds—Sealed bids must be solicited after public advertisement if the amount of the expenditure or sale is expected to exceed $500 (but the county legislative body, by resolution, may raise this to any amount not exceeding $10,000).
+Bid Thresholds—Sealed bids must be solicited after public advertisement if the amount of the expenditure or sale is expected to exceed the maximum applicable thresholds established in T.C.A. § 12-3-1212 (up to $50,000 in counties with centralized purchasing and a full-time purchasing agent).
 Requisitions for items estimated to cost an amount requiring public notice and sealed bids cannot be split to avoid this requirement.
 T.C.A. § 5-14-108(d)(2).

 Formal Sealed Bids—For expenditures and sales above the county’s bid threshold, the purchasing agent must solicit sealed bids by public notice inserted at least once in a newspaper of county-wide circulation five days prior to the final date for submitting bids, or by posting notices on a public bulletin board in the county courthouse.
 The purchasing agent also should solicit bids by mailing requests to prospective suppliers when necessary or desirable.
 All notices must include a general description of the commodities or contractual services to be purchased or property to be sold, and state where bid blanks and specifications may be obtained and the time and place for opening bids.
 T.C.A. § 5-14-108(c)(3), (4) and (5).
 All sealed bids must be opened publicly at the time and place fixed in the advertisement.
 Each bid must be recorded with the names of the bidders, amounts of their bids, and the name of the successful bidder, and shall, after the award of contract or order, be open to public inspection.
 T.C.A. § 5-14-108(I).